 Disadvantages of SaaS

 Your customers will be integrating with your software via the cloud, which means data needs to be transmitted back and forth from your servers to theirs.
-Strict security measures and access management protocols need to be taken on both sides before you, as a third-party vendor, can safely enter their system.
+Strict security measures and access management protocols must be taken on both sides before you, as a third-party vendor, can safely enter their system.
 It’s wise for both you and your customer to have a conversation about both sides being as cautious as possible.
 Providing some security education during the onboarding process is always a good idea.

-Ownership of Data
+Ownership of data

 In the modern marketplace, SaaS platforms come in all shapes and sizes.
-Industries from all sectors of the economy leverage cloud applications to collaborate, communicate and scale their customer bases like never before.
-Here are just a few of the notable Software-as-a-Service success stories:
+Industries from all sectors of the economy leverage cloud applications to collaborate, communicate, and scale their customer bases like never before.
+Here are just a few of the notable Software-as-a-Service success stories.

-Customer Relationship Management: Salesforce
+Customer relationship management: Salesforce

 Additionally, SMBs can scale the size of their team through the automation provided by third-party integrations.
 Companies like Zapier will connect your Salesforce to other everyday applications like Gmail, Facebook, Slack, and more to make mundane tasks run automatically.

-Creativity Software: Adobe Creative Cloud
+Creativity software: Adobe Creative Cloud

-This is big news for creatives.
+This change is big news for creatives.
 Instead of having to download and re-upload a particular project into several different platforms, they can now navigate seamlessly from one tool to the next as they bring their project from start to finish.

-Project and Issue Tracking: Jira
+Project and issue tracking: Jira

 Jira falls under the parent company, Atlassian, and is the company’s flagship product.
 Atlassian’s role in the SaaS space is to provide various tools to software development teams.
-Jira allows software engineers to break bigger projects down into manageable stages.
+Jira allows software engineers to break more significant projects down into manageable stages.

 The software development process is complex.
 As bugs are fixed throughout the process, versioning can become even more difficult.
 Leveraging a SaaS platform like Jira is like having a project manager on your team to keep everyone on track and eliminate redundancies.

-What Is SaaS Without the Cloud?
+What is SaaS without the cloud?

-Our “Most Helpful Humans in Hosting®” will take the time to bring you up to speed with the key concepts and software necessary to make the SaaS transition.
+The Most Helpful Humans in Hosting® will take the time to bring you up to speed with the key concepts and software necessary to make the SaaS transition.

 So what are you waiting for?
 Let us show you how seamless the switch to SaaS can be.
-Contact us today to learn more about moving to the cloud securely and easily – without rewriting any code – with Liquid Web private cloud.

 Lucas is a Linux Support Technician with Nexcess.